Your guide to visiting Lourdes: Everything you need to know

 The TLP Mobilities website has all the information you need about bus services within Lourdes as well as buses to the airport and Tarbes.
 Tickets can be bought onboard from the driver or at the Lourdes Tourist Information center.
 You can use a credit/debit card to purchase a ticket on the bus but we have found it does not always work, especially if you have an international card, so have some cash handy.

 For bus services into the mountains, you will find information on the liO Occitane website.
 From Lourdes, you can travel on the 962 bus to Bagneres de Bigorre or the 965 bus which travels to Cauterets, Luz Saint Saveur, or Gavarnie.
 Purchase tickets onboard.
 You will need cash to purchase your tickets and they cost €2 regardless of your destination.
+We catch these buses regularly and find them to be a great service to help you get around.

 Accommodation options in Lourdes